Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Fargesia gaolinensis is clumping bamboo that is locally used in the paper industries.
 This vigorous growing species can easily reach 8 to 12 meters and the canes can reach a diameter of up to 2 inches, but it is limited hardy. (till about - 12 ° Celsius and not till - 25 ° Celsius as mentioned on different websites)

-Fargesia gaolinensis, (picture above right and down left) seedlings of a new species.
-Impressive.
+Fargesia gaolinensis = Tongpeia arachnoides. (picture above right and down left)

 Height 8-12 m. sun till half shadow hardy between -8/-15°C

-Fargesia albocerea 'Black' comes from two different sources are under observation.
-This bamboo probably represents a local variety of F. gaolinensis, with canes that can discolor to dark more easy.
+Fargesia albocerea 'Black' comes from a different source.
+This bamboo represents a local variety of Tongpeia arachnoides with canes that can discolor to dark more easy.

 Height 2-3 m. sun till shadow hardy between -20/-25°C